igw68/Science2/boolean-networks.md

 	The most natural is synchronous, that all the components are taken.
   The other is, fully asynchronous, that only one component, nondeterministically chosen.
-	The we can also say that arbitrary number components change (asynchronous)
+	We can also say that arbitrary number components change (asynchronous)

 * Interesting properties:
   * reachability